 July - August 2017.
 Stalls at the Carnival and Summer Nights events provide more opportunities to gather feedback from local residents, and to encourage people to spread the word about Newton’s Place.

 August - September 2017.
 Tender, shortlisting, interview and appointment takes place of the specialist consultants and contractors required for the project.

 September 2017.
-Production of the documents required for our stage 2 Heritage Lottery Funding application begins.
+Production of the documents required for our stage 2 National Lottery Heritage Fund application begins.

 October 2017.
 A film night in the former St Leonard’s Church, showing local archive film footage, is standing room only.
 We also launch our community fundraising campaign on the same evening.